measurement-factory/squid-notes/thumbs.md

 ----

-If you do not need to change a line, do not change it just to polish it (e.g., to remove HERE or replace NULLs).
+<a name="pr-polish-unchanged"></a>If you do not need to change a line, do not change it just to polish it
+(e.g., to remove HERE or replace NULLs).
 ----